evgueni-ovtchinnikov/raleigh/README.md

 ### Dependencies

 For best performance, install MKL 10.3 or later (or, on Windows, numpy+mkl).
 On Linux, the folder containing libmkl\_rt.so must be listed in LD\_LIBRARY\_PATH.
 On Windows, the one containing mkl\_rt.dll must be listed in PATH.
-Large sparse problems can only be solved if MKL is available, PCA and other dense problems can be solved without it.
+Large sparse problems can only be solved if MKL is available, PCA and other dense problems can be dealt with without it.

 To use GPU (which must be CUDA-enabled), NVIDIA GPU Computing Toolkit needs to be installed.
 On Linux, the folder containing libcudart.so must be listed in LD\_LIBRARY\_PATH.